Chrysler Cirrus: Dodge Stratus

 A turbocharged version of the Stratus was sold in Mexico, with the 2.4 L DOHC 4-cylinder engine and a 4-speed automatic transmission with AutoStick.
 This engine produced 168 hp at 5200 rpm and 216 lb·ft of torque at 2200 rpm.

 In 2000, the Stratus was available for its last year of sales in Canada, with the Chrysler Sebring taking over as the company's only lower mid-size sedan - Dodge did not sell the equivalent version in Canada.

 Chrysler Stratus

-The Stratus was marketed as the Chrysler Stratus in markets that the Dodge name was not used; such as Europe, Argentina, and Brazil.
+The Stratus was marketed as the Chrysler Stratus in markets that the Dodge name was not used; such as Europe, South Korea, Argentina, and Brazil.
 In Brazil, the Stratus had the same engines as the North American version but a higher ground clearance for the road conditions there.
 In Europe, only the 2.0 L 4-cylinder engine or the 2.5 L V6 engine were available.
 The European version also had chrome accent moldings along the doors and bumpers.